 Oldstone Conservation were contracted as specialist contractor to clean and repair the facades to the Eastern Courtyard of the GPO, an area exceeding 2500m2.
 These works were undertaken prior to the construction of the new GPO Witness History Visitor Centre commemorating the 1916 Rising.

 Refer to the “before” and “after” photos below.
 The original façade was very heavily carbon stained and had never been cleaned since its reconstruction and opening in 1929.
-The cleaning process required mild techniques (steam clean) initially which were followed by further passes of gradually increasing strength until the façade was sufficiently clean.
+The cleaning process required mild techniques (steam clean) initially followed by numerous passes of chemical cleaning that gradually increasing strength until all stubborn staining was removed.
 It was critical not to over clean the building and hence constant reference had to be made with the approved cleaning sample.
 Building elements sensitive to the cleaning chemicals were protected during the cleaning works.

 Once cleaned the façade was inspected and the repair works marked on the façade and photographically recorded.
 The repair works consisted of: